-The main treatment for acute lymphocytic leukemia (ALL) in adults involves the long-term use of chemotherapy (chemo).
-In the past several years, doctors have begun to use more intensive chemo regimens, which has led to more responses to treatment.
+The main treatment for acute lymphocytic leukemia (ALL) in adults is typically long-term chemotherapy (chemo).
+In recent years, doctors have begun to use more intensive chemo regimens, which has led to more responses to treatment.
 But these regimens are also more likely to cause side effects, such as low white blood cell counts.
 Patients may need to take other drugs to help prevent or treat these side effects.

 Treatment typically takes place in 3 phases: